dud3/MailTree/README.md

 Simple mail forwarder.

-Based on the specified keywords in the email it will forward the mails to the list of predefined users.
+Based on the specific email body/subject keywords forward mails to the list of predefined users.

 Install
 --------